fbpx

 The resort’s ski slopes have been built on land owned by the company.
 As customer numbers have increased, the need for building more slopes has become a reality.
 New slope areas have been planned.
 Landowners, the environment and minimizing the impact on nature have all been considered in the planning process.

 All the slopes in the resort have snowmaking systems.
 These systems require water, energy, manpower and machinery.
 The water required for making snow is pumped from Iso Arajärvi lake located at the northern end of the slopes.
-The surface area of the lake is 44 hectares, it is 1,6 kilometres long and 700 metres wide.
+The surface area of the lake is 44 hectares; the lake is 1,6 kilometres long and 700 metres wide.
 The lake has four bays protruding in different directions: Soukonlahti to the northwest, Hyyrätinlahti to the east, Pitkälahti to the southeast and the fourth bay bends to the southwest.
 The lake drains into Sappeenjärvi, which then drains into Pälkänevesi.
 The lake is part of the Kokemäenjoki waters.

 Pumping water from Iso Arajärvi is subject to permission.
 The resort keeps track of the amount of water pumped as well as the water surface elevation of the lake regularly.
 The resort works in close cooperation with Kvvy Ry, the Water Protection Association of the River Kokemäenjoki.
 In accordance with the program agreed in the permit regulations, Kvvy Ry monitors the effects on the waters in Iso Arajärvi and Sappeenjärvi and produces an annual fishery monitoring report.
 These reports are then submitted to the authorities at ELY Centre, the environmental protection authority of Pälkäne municipality, the Sappee cooperative society, and to the representative of the Roine-Mallasvesi-Pälkänevesi fishing area.
 The current water abstraction permit is sufficient for the current slope area.
 The resort supports the operations of the Sappee cooperative society (635-432-876-1) and with the resort’s help, the society plants fish in Iso Arajärvi and Sappeenjärvi.

 Landowners, the environment and minimizing the impact on nature have all been considered in the planning process and building of Bike Park routes.
 The soil materials used are environmentally suitable.
-An environmental permit has been applied for, if required, for the soil materials used, or a MARA notification has been made to the ELY Centre.

-Sappee has stopped using fireworks in the year 2000.
+Sappee stopped using fireworks in the year 2000.
 Fireworks do not belong in the environment Sappee is in and they disturb the animals in the area.
 Sappee does not recommend using fireworks in the area.

 Recycling